 Symetrix Dante systems scale from a simple pairing of a DSP and an analog I/O expander, to multi-DSP distributed networks.
 In countless case studies system designers have used Dante to easily connect Symetrix DSPs and analog I/O expanders to third-party Dante equipped mixing consoles, microphones, power amplifiers, loudspeakers, and computers.

 Using the Dante protocol, Symetrix transmits and receives uncompressed full bandwidth audio with up to 32 bits of resolution at a 48kHz sample rate.
 Since audio is transmitted and received digitally there’s no need to face the common analog challenges of interference from other electrical equipment, crosstalk between cables, or signal degradation over long cable runs.

-Symetrix Radius, Edge, xIn 12, and xOut 12 Dante-enabled products support glitch–free redundancy, enabling a secondary physical network to duplicate the audio traffic on the primary network, automatically preventing audio loss or interruption in the event of a connectivity problem on the primary network.
+Symetrix Radius, Prism, Edge, xIn 12, and xOut 12 Dante-enabled products support glitch–free redundancy, enabling a secondary physical network to duplicate the audio traffic on the primary network, automatically preventing audio loss or interruption in the event of a connectivity problem on the primary network.

 Unicast or Multicast

 Dante audio channels can be configured as unicast or multicast to make the best use of available bandwidth.
 Unicast provides a direct point-to-point stream for unique channels; multicast sends an audio stream to multiple devices simultaneously.

 Composer is the Windows® application used to program Symetrix Dante equipped DSPs and analog I/O expanders.
 In addition to the programming of Symetrix devices, Composer also natively configures the setup and routing of select third-party Dante endpoints.
 Integrators can design a complete end-to-end DSP signal path using just one application.